 Champagne Stocks seeks to identify US based companies (primarily) trading at a deep discount to their true intrinsic value, and that have fallen out of favor or are experiencing a cyclical downturn, but that, according to our analysis, are on the cusp of reversing trend and increasing in value.

-Often the share price of these kinds of companies will be trading between $2 and $10, like the very first Champagne Stocks pick Diana Shipping (DSX), which was recommended at $2.74 per share and now trades at $6.40, a gain of 119% in only 6 months.
+Often the share price of these kinds of companies will be trading between $2 and $10, like the very first Champagne Stocks pick Diana Shipping (DSX), which was recommended at $2.74 per share and traded as high as $6.20, a gain in the share price of 126% in only 6 months.

 Here is what we look for in each company: